MortonArb-CollectionsValue/OccurrencePoints/README.md

  - Tropicos
  - ITIS
  - POW
- - Global Biodiversity Information Facility (GBIF)
+ - [NOT USING CURRENTLY] Global Biodiversity Information Facility (GBIF)

  >INPUTS:<br>
  > ~ List of target taxa (target_taxa.csv with one column containing target taxa tames; or create list by hand in script)